ACTE Congressional Recess Packet

 Town Hall Meetings

 - Find out the date, time and place of the town hall meeting.
-You can find this information in your local paper, on your legislator's website or by calling their district offices.
+You can find this information in your local news paper, on your legislator's website or by calling their district office.

-- Do your homework!
-Your time to speak is very limited, so prepare ahead of time for what you want to discuss.
-Do your homework, and know how your Member of Congress stands on CTE issues.
-For this information, you can check out our CTE Policy Watch blog or the CTE Action Center.
+- Do your homework.
+Your time to speak is very limited, so prepare in advance on the topic you want to discuss.
+For more information on current CTE policy issues, you can check out our CTE Policy Watch blog or the CTE Action Center.

-- Be precise and direct!
-When it is your turn to speak, step to the microphone, remain calm, and state your name and hometown.
+- Be precise and direct.
+When it is your turn to speak, step to the microphone and state your name and hometown.
 Then ask your question or state your position clearly.
-You should already know what your message is, but it is usually best to ask a precise question.
-For example, “This year, the House of Representatives proposed cutting funding for education, job training and other important domestic programs.
-What do you plan to do to help increase resources for career and technical education programs?”
+When asking a question, try to be as specific as possible.
+For example: “Federal funding to support career and technical education has been reduced by over $100 million since 2010.
+What do you plan to do to help increase resources for education and workforce training programs in our community?”

-- Be polite and follow up!
-Even if the Member of Congress does not support CTE, thank them for their time and follow up with a staff member after the meeting.
-A town hall meeting could be a first step in building a relationship with your legislator.
-You can schedule a face-to-face meeting afterwards to go over points you mentioned during the town hall.
+- Be polite and follow up.
+Even if the Member of Congress does not support your position, thank them for their time and follow up with a staff member after the meeting.
+A town hall meeting can be a good first step in building a relationship with your legislator.

 Back to top

-- Get permission!
-Before you begin any planning, get permission from school officials or your local CTSO chapter.
+- Get permission.
+Before you begin any planning, get permission from your school administration.
 Be sure to keep students and parents informed throughout the process as well.

-- Invite your Member of Congress!
+- Invite your Member of Congress.
 Send an invitation via email or fax to your Member of Congress.
-For advanced scheduling of a site visit, it is best to contact their Washington, DC office.
-Be sure to be flexible on your date and time.
+For advanced scheduling, it is best to contact their Washington, DC office.
+If possible, be flexible with the date and time.
 If you do not receive a response within a week, call the office to follow up.

-- Invite media!
-Work with the Member of Congress’ press secretary to put together a press release.
-If you need pointers on putting together a release, please see ACTE’s Targeting the Media page or contact ACTE’s media relations manager, Ashley Parker.
+- Invite media.
+Work with the legislator's press staff, as well as your institution or district administration to put together a formal press release to the media.
+If you need pointers on putting together a release, please see ACTE’s Targeting the Media page.

-- Conduct the tour!
-Stick to your agenda and make sure everyone in the school knows about the visit.
-Be sure to initiate conversations with the Member of Congress to ensure that your issues are understood.
+- Conduct the tour.
+Stick to your agenda and make sure that staff and students are aware of the visit.
+When possible, initiate conversations with the Member of Congress to ensure that your issues are communicated and understood.

-- Follow up!
-After the visit, follow up with your Member of Congress to continue building a relationship.
-Send thank you letters and include any press coverage about the visit.
+- Follow up.
+After the visit, follow up with your legislator and their staff to continue building a relationship.
+Send a "thank you" note and include any press coverage about the visit.

 Back to top